ziming/laravel-crisp-whatsapp/README.md

 essential or plus plan.](https://crisp.chat/?track=KszsQ9SFo8)

 I highly recommend Crisp Chat if you are looking for a chat support SaaS for your business website.
 As it charges a flat monthly fee instead of charging by per seat.
+To use whatsapp for Crisp, you will need to subscribe at the essential or plus plan.

 ## Installation